6 Tips to Get Relief From a Stuffy Nose

 - With your index and middle fingers, place your fingertips just below your eye sockets and move them in a circular fashion.

-- Do this for 20 to 30 seconds, taking care to press along the areas that are closest to your nose and just below your eyes.
+- Do this for 20 to 30 seconds.
+Take care to press along the areas that are closest to your nose and just below your eyes.

 - Finally, press your thumbs against your cheeks and massage them using circular outward motions.